gerrymandr/ap-demo/README.md

-Simple demo of gerrymandering for AP
+Simple demo of gerrymandering for Associated Press

 We use D3